BTSPCRS

 NHS Boards will ensure that the final Local Delivery Plans are published on their local websites during April 2010.

-Respiratory: there is no national strategy, but Quality Improvement Scotland (NHS QIS) is developing national standards for COPD services encompassing 7 key areas identified in the NHS QIS COPD Scoping Report:
+in March 2010 Quality Improvement Scotland (NHS QIS) published national clinical standards for COPD services encompassing 7 key areas :

 End of life care: Living and Dying Well a national action plan for palliative and end of life care in Scotland was published in October 2008.
 Click here for the document.